galihsukmana/customer_segmentation/README.md

 ## Results
 The credit card customer segmentation analysis resulting 3 cluster of customer segmentation.
 By clustering customers into distinct segments, businesses can better understand their customer base, target specific segments with tailored marketing strategies, and enhance customer satisfaction.

+- Cluster 0: Represents customers with high balance and moderate purchasing activity.
+- Cluster 1: Represents customers with low balance and low purchasing activity.
+- Cluster 2: Represents customers with high balance, high purchasing activity, and high credit limit

 ## Contributing